Jalabre1995/Note-Taker/README.md

 User Story AS A user, I want to be able to write and save notes I WANT to be able to delete notes I've written before SO THAT I can organize my thoughts and keep track of tasks I need to complete

 Business Context For users that need to keep track of a lot of information, it's easy to forget or be unable to recall something important.
 Being able to take persistent notes allows users to have written information available when needed.

+#Files

+In this appication you will see a three folders.
+The folders are assets that carries a  css folder carrting a style.css, fontawesome.mincss.
+A JS folder with node_modules, index.js, and package-loc.json.
+And webfonts.
+And a db.json file.
+Outside the three folders is a index.html, notes.html, and serer.js files.

+# Challenges
+The process of connecting the files together ran smoothly.However, while I was creating my server.js and testing the code, the save notes were not appending on the left side of the application.
+Luckily I solved it by creating a varibale for 'fs' and require it.The problem that I am currenlty dealing with is deleting previous data in the application from local storage.
+When I run it in node.js, the error that I am recieving is "Cannot set headers after they are sent to the client."
+I searched what this syntax means and it is telling me that I am sending the body of the html to the server, but it has already been sent.
+So somewhere in my index.js file I am sending the header twice.